gsuttie/triggerazurepipeline/README.md

 # triggerazurepipeline

-Within this Porject I have a GitHub Action which calls an Azure Devops Pipeline to build the code upon checkin.
+This Demo illustrates how easy it is to call an Azure Devops Pipeline from a GitHub Action.